Premphase Side Effects

 Generic Name: conjugated estrogens / medroxyprogesterone

-Note: This page contains side effects data for the generic drug conjugated estrogens / medroxyprogesterone.
-It is possible that some of the dosage forms included below may not apply to the brand name Premphase.
+Note: This document contains side effect information about conjugated estrogens / medroxyprogesterone.
+Some of the dosage forms listed on this page may not apply to the brand name Premphase.

 For the Consumer